vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     ![NSX Advanced Load Balancer settings for management cluster](img/tko-on-vsphere/41-Mgmt-cluster-6.png)

-    **Note:** With the above configurations, when Tanzu Kubernetes Grid clusters (shared service/workload) are tagged with label `type: management`, `ako` pod gets deployed on the cluster, and any applications hosted on the cluster that requires the load balancing service is exposed through network `tkg_mgmt_vip_pg` and the virtual service is placed on SE group `tanzu-mgmt-segroup-01`.
+    **Note:** With the above configurations, when Tanzu Kubernetes Grid clusters (shared service/workload) are tagged with label `type: management`, an `ako` pod gets deployed on the cluster.
+Applications hosted on the cluster that require the load balancing service are exposed through network `tkg_mgmt_vip_pg` and the virtual service is placed on the SE group `tanzu-mgmt-segroup-01`.

     As defined in the architecture, cluster labels specified here are applied only on the shared service cluster.
 If no labels are specified in the “Cluster Labels” section, the `ako` pod is deployed on all the clusters without any labeling requirement.
 This is a deviation from the defined architecture.